hironichu/dsmtp/README.md

-# DSSMTP
+# DSMTP

-## Deno Simple Secure Message Protocol
+## Deno Simple Message Protocol

 This Project is for educational purposes only,

-DSSMTP is a not so heavily modified version of the SMTP protocol.
+DSMTP is a simplified version of the SMTP protocol in Deno.

-It implements end-to-end encryption of mail, this is not to be confused with TLS! it does not encrypt in/out connection. only the content that goes from one user to another.

-Maybe it can be modified to be used for "real use" but I wouldn't recommand using your own server.
+the protocol implements a very basic version of the SMTP protocol, it is intended to be used for testing and fun.

+Please don't use it in production, you could use it for fun or debugging mail system, but that's it.

+### Why ?

+This is an experiment, i wanted to see how hard it would be to implement a mail server in Deno.

+### What is implemented ?

+I want to implement real authentication system later but for now this server is only capable on receiving mails.
+It does not support TLS, and it does not support any kind of authentication.

-### How to run
+### How to use

 You first need to init a private key that will encrypt all Mail/user data on the server localStorage